 National Audubon Society.
 1979.
 Field Guide to Reptiles and Amphibians, North America.
 Chanticleer Press, Inc. 743 pp.

-AUTHOR: Daniel Toole, Wildlife Biologist, Alabama Division of Wildlife & Freshwater Fisheries
+Daniel Toole, Wildlife Biologist, Alabama Division of Wildlife & Freshwater Fisheries